JohnTorgerson/SqlAlchemy-Challenge/README.md

 * `abc.png` is < describe image >
 * In folder, `Resources` are the following 6 tables:
     1. `hawaii.sqlite` is a database of precipitation measurements at 9 stations
-    2. `hawaii_measurements.csv` is a table of precip measurements over time
+    2. `hawaii_measurements.csv` is a table of precip measurements over time from all stations
     3. `hawaii_stations.csv` is a table of geographic stations where the measurements were taken
     4. `Precipitation.png` is a plot of precipitation values over the most recent year
+    5. `tobs_year.png` is a histogram showing time of observation changes over the most recent year
 ---

 ### Observations: